 The conferences paired teams based on their conference finishes in 2014 for this years challenge.

 The challenge is contracted through 2018, with the 2017 games at the KCAC and 2018 at the GPAC.
 The games next year (2017) will be based off the standings of 2016 and 2018 will be based off the 2017 final standings in each league.

 "From day one our administrators and coaches were on-board to make this work.
-The fans of the NAIA and our two leagues are in for some outstanding small college football!" declared Corey Westra, GPAC Commissioner.
+The fans of the NAIA and our two leagues are in for some outstanding small college football once again this year" declared Corey Westra, GPAC Commissioner.

-"Speaking on behalf of the KCAC and its member institutions, we look forward to seeing the teams compete on the field in 2015.
+"Speaking on behalf of the KCAC and its member institutions, we look forward to seeing the teams compete on the field again in 2016.
 It will be a great reward following the hard work and collaboration of coaches and sports chairs from each league," commented Dr. Scott Crawford, KCAC Commissioner.

 "This is what the NAIA is about, two conferences working together to make each other stronger and this alliance is not only good for our two conferences but for all of NAIA football," said Westra.

 Crawford and Westra agree the two conferences have emerged as strong leagues in the NAIA and cross matching the teams on an annual basis will be exciting for the players, coaches, fans, and institutions of the KCAC and the GPAC

 The GPAC was 9-1 in the KCAC/GPAC Challenge in 2015.